-This approach is used for the following injuries:
+The dorsal approach to the scaphoid is used for the following injuries:

-The fourth extensor compartment, containing the extensor digitorum and extensor indicis, is located on the ulnar side.
+The 4th extensor compartment, containing the extensor digitorum and extensor indicis, is located on the ulnar side.

-Make a longitudinal, or inverted T-shaped, incision, starting at the dorsal rim of the distal radius, extending to the dorsal intercarpal ligament.
+Make a longitudinal or T-shaped incision, starting at the dorsal rim of the distal radius, and extending to the dorsal intercarpal ligament.

 Take care to preserve the vessels to the dorsal ridge of the scaphoid.